Sitecore/Sitecore.Demo.Scenarios/play-media-chone/01. Content Management/01. Update Content/README.md

 1. After updating a field, click the "Save" button in the top right corner.

-2. Don't forget to click the the "Publish" button after the save is complete.
+1. Don't forget to click the the "Publish" button after the save is complete.
 ![Publish Content Update](./media/chone-cms-update-content-4.jpg)

-1. Navigate to the [demo web app](https://{{demoName}}-media.sitecoredemo.com) and find the appropriate page to view your content update.
+1. Navigate to the PLAY!
+Media demo web app and find the appropriate page to view your content update.

-2. Perform a [hard refresh in your web browser](https://www.documate.org/resources/what-is-a-hard-refresh-how-to-do-a-hard-refresh-in-any-browser) to ensure your page content is not cached.
+1. Perform a [hard refresh in your web browser](https://www.documate.org/resources/what-is-a-hard-refresh-how-to-do-a-hard-refresh-in-any-browser) to ensure your page content is not cached.
 ![Refresh Content](./media/chone-cms-update-content-5.jpg)

 This scenario demostrated how to update an existing piece of content and publish to downstream channels.